cademirci/been-and-mark/README.md

 ## Programming

-I used Django back-end framework of Python, Leaflet Javascript library as the map-manager language, and default Django database manager which is sqlite3.
+I used Django back-end framework of Python, Leaflet JavaScript library as the map-manager language, and default Django database manager which is sqlite3.

 To more explaination, [my blog post](https://cademirci.github.io/a-web-application-with-world-map) can be viewed in my personal website.